WILLIAMNGUYEN18/cvprojects/README.md

     *Creating Processing Logic for entire Folder
     *Creating a class to stitch individual images in a folder into a sequence *Storing that data in JSON format

 3. Switch to SIFT for Symbol Matching

 4. Refactoring to decouple frame parsing, image identification, and template provision

     *A lot of parameters currently that need to be passed around.
-Could put them all into a class with class instances *Threshold Evaluation Method (probably a ROC curve with a series of test images?)
+Could put them all into a class with class instances *Specialize searches with newtonjsoft so we can filter for elements we care about at the moment?
+    *Threshold Evaluation Method (probably a ROC curve with a series of test images?)
 5. Parsing Nade/Ability Direction and method